hashicorp/terraform-website/content/source/docs/enterprise/workspaces/settings.html.md

 By default, new workspaces are locked to the current version of Terraform at the time of their creation.
 (You can specify a Terraform version when creating a workspace via the API.)

-After changing this setting you must click the "Save settings" button below it.
+After changing this setting you must click the "Save settings" button below the "Terraform Working Directory" field.

 ### Terraform Working Directory

 The directory where Terraform will execute, specified as a relative path from the root of the configuration directory.
 This is useful when working with VCS repos that contain multiple Terraform configurations.
 Defaults to the root of the configuration directory.

 -> **Note:** If you specify a working directory, TFE will still queue a plan for changes to the repository outside that working directory.
 This is because local modules are often outside the working directory, and changes to those modules should result in a new run.
 If you have a repo that manages multiple infrastructure components with different lifecycles and are experiencing too many runs, we recommend splitting the components out into independent repos.
 See [Repository Structure](./repo-structure.html) for more detailed explanations.

+After changing this setting you must click the "Save settings" button below it.

 ### SSH Key